Moving in guide

 Get packed, it's time to move into your residence hall!
 Make sure that you have a valid housing contract for the term that you're moving into, and prepare to enjoy the true college experience at the University of Alaska Fairbanks.

-Students will be given room/apartment keys by the hall staff upon checking into their rooms.
+1) Keys: Students will be given room/apartment keys by the hall staff upon checking into their rooms.
 Hall staff will review important move-in information with each student upon their check-in.
-(Please see keys for more information on information pertaining to your room/apartment keys, including lock-outs.)

 1) Learn About Orientation

-Learn more about opening day activities by reading about our student, family and parent orientation.
+Learn more about fall/spring opening day activities by reading about our student, family and parent orientation.

 Check your family's homeowners' or apartment renter's insurance policy to make sure valuables you bring to campus will be covered.

-After learning your room assignment (available July 11), login to your UAOnline account to view your housing status and your designated check-in day and time.
+After learning your room assignment (available two weeks after submitting your applications), login to your Nanook Housing portal to view your housing status and your designated check-in day and time.

 After learning your roommate's name(s), reach out to your roommate(s)!
 Share academic plans, common interests, and what each of you will contribute to your room's set-up.
 Check-out more about living with a roommate here.
 We know you're excited about personalizing your space on campus, but keep in mind that your room will be a shared living space, make sure you set ground rules before move-in.